deployTester/iost-crypto-warriors/README.md

         * a sword: 30
         * a bow: 40
     * ability: fight
-        * choose another person (who is not in freeze hour) to fight
+        * choose another person to fight
         * grab his weapon or lose a weapon himself, in a certain possibility
         * freeze hour:
             * only an hour or some time later can he fight again